Asian and Pacific Islander American History

 Explore the diverse pasts that weave our multicultural nation together

 Throughout much of American history, Asians and Pacific Islanders have left an indelible mark on the events and places that make up our common experience.
-We celebrate their contributions in the National Treasures we support—Seattle's Panama Hotel, Southern California's Historic Wintersburg, and Hawaii's Waikiki War Memorial Natatorium, for example—and in the rich stories we tell.
+We celebrate their contributions in the historic places and communities we support—Seattle's Panama Hotel, Southern California's Historic Wintersburg, and Hawaii's Waikiki War Memorial Natatorium, for example—and in the rich stories we tell.
 Read on to discover more about Asian-American heritage throughout the United States.

 Statement from the National Trust Condemning Race-Based Hatred, Violence, and Misinformation